RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 > cpmcp -f rc2014-8MB a.cpm ~/Desktop/CPM/bbcbasic.com 0:BBCBASIC.COM
 ```
 __NOTE:__ To use `cpmtools`, the contents of the host `/etc/cpmtools/diskdefs` file need to be augmented with disk information specific to the RC2014 before use.

-This default is for 8MByte drives, with up to 2048 files each.
+The CP/M-IDE default is for 8MByte drives, with up to 2048 files each.

 ```
 diskdef rc2014-8MB